RnRoger/API_course_11/README.md

 ## Output

-At the end of the snakemake workflow a html report is created.
+At the end of the snakemake workflow a html report is created if the variant is considered malignant.
 In this report all files with additional info about the variant are being displayed.
+If the variant is not considered malignant or unknown snakemake wil not create these files.

-In the end we've created five files:
+The five files which are created in case of malignant variant:
 * variant_info.txt
 * ensembl_application.json
 * SNP_info.json